felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 years of learning from books.
 If you have other interesting tricks you would like to share, please let me know in the comments below! :pray:

+## Tip 1: Never go out without your book and pens

+Personally, I feel naked when I go somewhere without my book, my notebook, my pen and my highlighter.

+It is impossible make progress in a book you don't have access to.
+One can't highlight golden nuggets without a highlighter in hand.

+If you want to get serious about your reading habits, you need to find a way to have these objects available at all times.
+The closer they are to your hands, the better.

+It doesn't have to be complicated.
+If you travel with a bag, that's an obvious spot to store your book.
+If you have pockets, that's an obvious place for a pen and highlighter.

+To tell the truth, you don't really need a bag or pockets to make this tip work.
+You could simply keep your book and highlighter in your hands and your pen behind your ear for the few times you might need it.
+No clothes required!

+If you are dying for a bag recommendation, [here's the bag I use when I'm traveling.](https://amzn.to/4bjCaa3) It's light, it's compact when stored, and gets the job done every time.

-## Tip 1: Grab your book before grabbing your phone
+## Tip 2: Grab your book before grabbing your phone

-The best way to progress through a book is not to allocate long periods of time for reading, but rather to keep your book handy at all times and to open it briefly whenever you're between tasks.
-This is my number one advice because when I manage to motivate people to pick up reading again, their intuitive response is generally to say "I'll set an hour aside in my calendar for reading."
+In my experience, the best way to progress through a book is *not* to allocate long periods of time for reading, but rather to keep your book handy at all times (see tip #1) and to open it whenever you're between tasks.

+When I manage to motivate people to pick up reading again, their intuitive response is generally to say "I'll set an hour aside in my calendar for reading."
 And they do.
 And then nothing else happens.
 They are still unable to turn reading into a habit!
-Want to know a secret?
+Want to know a dirty secret?
 I have trouble reading for more than 30 minutes in a row.
 I doubt most people who schedule to read a full uninterrupted hour actually succeed.
 In my opinion, they mostly end up fooling themselves.